 The skin can be included as an additional geometry by simply importing the hand geometry a second time within the same set-up, but with a very slightly higher scaling factor and setting the Skin material for the hand geometry with the higher scaling factor.
 Some "by eye" adjustments of the x-, y-, and z- translation values may be needed.

-3.1.4 Coaxial Loop Antenna (coaxialLoopAntenna.sdf)
+3.1.4 Loop Antenna from a Coaxial Cable (coaxialLoopAntenna.sdf)